psganesh/TestNotes/AWS_Notes.md

 # EC2 (Elastic Compute Cloud)
   - VM - Pay only for capacity that you actually use
   - Pricing Options:
-    - On Demand
+    - On Demand Instance
       - Fixed rate by the hour or second with no commitment (linux by second & Windows by hours now)
+      - who want low cost, no upfront payment & longterm commitment, flexible, short term, unpredictable workload, first time
-      - low cost,
+    - Reserved Instance
-    - Reserved -> 1 or 3 years terms reserve - significant discount on the hourly charge
+      - contract with AWS, 1 or 3 years terms reserve - significant discount on the hourly charge
+      - steady state or predictable usage appl, reserved capacity
+      - Standard RIs (upto 75% off ondemand), Convertible RIs (upto 50%) - change reservations, Scheduled RIs (within timewindow, requires for a day/week/month, eg: every weekend / friday)
+    - Spot Instance
-    - Spot -> to bid price (assume, share market price variation) - greater saving if flexible start & end times
+      - to bid price (assume, share market price variation) - greater saving if flexible start & end times (eg: 4am on sunday morning)
+      - (old notes) If you terminate the instance, you have pay for the partial hour
+      - (old notes) If amazon terminate the instance (bid range), you don’t have to pay
+    - Dedicated Hosts
-    - Dedicated Hosts -> physical EC2 dedicated for use.
+      - physical EC2 dedicated for use.
+      - not support multi-tenancy or cloud deployments
+      - can be purchased on Demand (hourly), as reservation (upt 70% off ondemand)
+  - EC2 Instance Types
     -